Kindly contact support to avail this feature.

 Under Pricing Length, select the number of decimal places for price from the drop down.
 You can select up to 20 decimal places.

-After the setting is enabled, you can start specifying the quantity and price values for your plans and addons in multiple decimal places, with the number specified in the above settings being the upper limit.
+After the setting is enabled, you can start specifying the quantity and price values for your plan and addon price points in multiple decimal places, with the number specified in the above settings being the upper limit.
 For example, when you specify 10 decimal places to be the Pricing and Quantity lengths, you can define the price or quantity value with any number of decimal places upto 10.

-While creating a new plan/addon or updating an existing plan/addon, you can specify the units value and the price in multiple decimals based on the number of decimal places that you have configured.
+While creating a new plan/addon price point or updating an existing price point, you can specify the units value and the price in multiple decimals based on the number of decimal places that you have configured.

 When a subscription is created, the price and quantity reflects multiple decimal values as defined for the plan/addon.
 You can also override this value, at the time of creating or changing the subscription.